-.
 The side of the Huawei MateBook 13 has two USB Type-C ports with a 3.5mm audio jack for the headsets, but there is no Thunderbolt 3 support.
-The device will support 5.0 Bluetooth, fingerprint sensor, a hall sensor and also a light sensor.
-The device supports the fast charging as it gives a charge of 2.5 hours in just fifteen minutes.
+The device will support 5.0 Bluetooth, a fingerprint sensor, a hall sensor, and also a light sensor.
+The device supports fast charging, giving a charge of 2.5 hours in just fifteen minutes.
 The battery of MateBook 13 will allow you to play video in FullHD offline for a span of ten hours.

-The Core i5 version of MateBook 13, available in Mystic Silver color will cost you INR 70,025 approx which equals to $999.
-The Core i7 available in Slate Gray color version of the device will cost you INR 91,066 approx which equals to $1,299.
+The Core i5 version of MateBook 13, available in Mystic Silver color, will cost you INR 70,025 approx, which equals $999.
+The Core i7, available in the Slate Gray color version of the device, will cost you INR 91,066 approx, which equals to $1,299.
 Both of the models are likely to be available for sale later this month in the US.